Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 4. Save their contact details immediately.

-As soon as a conversation ends, save the visitor’s name and contact information — whether that’s their WhatsApp number, their Telegram handle, or the email they share with you.
+As soon as a conversation wraps up, make sure you save that visitor’s name and contact info.
+That means their WhatsApp number, Telegram handle, or whatever email they give you.

-Don’t rely on your memory or your chat history to stay organized.
+Don’t rely on your memory or scrolling through chat history to stay organized.
 A simple spreadsheet or a free CRM tool works perfectly when you’re just getting started.

 Strategy 2: Use Exit-Intent Popups Before Visitors Leave

-Most people assume that once a visitor decides to leave, they’re gone for good.
-But that’s not actually true — and this next strategy is the one that surprises people the most when they first discover it.
+Most people just assume that once a visitor decides to bail, they’re gone for good.
+But that’s absolutely not true.

 What Is Exit-Intent Technology and How Does It Work?